+max-rsa-exponent-size

-max-rsa-exponent-size The maximum RSA exponent size, in bits, that will be accepted when validating.
+The maximum RSA exponent size, in bits, that will be accepted when validating.
 Valid values are 35 to 4096 bits.
 The default zero (0) is also accepted and is equivalent to 4096.

-6.2.16.16 Built-in server information zones
+Built-in server information zones

 The server provides some helpful diagnostic information through a number of built-in zones under the pseudo-top-level-domain bind in the CHAOS class.
-These zones are part of a built-in view (see version The version the server should report via a query of the name version.bind with type TXT, class CHAOS.
-The default is the real version number of this server.
-Specifying version none disables processing of the queries.

-Section 6.2.25) of class CHAOS which is separate from the default view of class IN.
-Most global configuration options (allow-query, etc.) will apply to this view, but some are locally overridden: notify, recursion and allow-new-zones are always set to no.
+These zones are part of a built-in view (see Section 6.2) of class CHAOS which is separate from the default view of class IN.
+Most global configuration options (allow-query, etc) will apply to this view, but some are locally overridden: notify, recursion and allow-new-zones are always set to no.